 3. Ice cream spades

 An ice cream spade is similar to an ice cream scooper, but flatter — picture a scooper-spatula hybrid.

 The best spades were produced by a company called Vernco and crafted of heavy-gauge stainless steel with rosewood or walnut handles.

 Again, the simple design and amazing craftsmanship of these utensils continue to draw buyers who are willing to pay $15 to $20 for a spade in great condition.
 With prices as sweet as that, who needs ice cream?

 There’s a collector market for everything — even vintage box cutters.
 And as with most other collectibles, brand, model and rarity are everything.

 Check your workshop or garage for utility knives made in the USA by Stanley Tools.
 Models 199 and 299 are particularly popular.

-A model 299 with extra blades recently sold on eBay for $35.99.
+I’ve seen a model 299 with extra blades sell on eBay for $35.99.
 Who knew such humble items could bring such handsome prices?

 5. Glass thermometers

 The glass oral thermometers that older generations relied on have largely been replaced with digital versions.
 But there’s still a strong — dare I say “feverish” — market for old-fashioned mercury-in-glass models.